End of Life for IP Layer Enforcement Feature of the Umbrella Roaming Clients.

 AnyConnect Version Support

-IP Layer Enforcement will be supported on AnyConnect through the end of life date on version 4.
+IP Layer Enforcement will be supported on AnyConnect version 4.x through the IP Layer Enforcement end-of-life date.
 Version 5.x will not support IP Layer Enforcement.
 The Cisco Secure Client branded client will not contain IP Layer Enforcement support.
-Existing AnyConnect users must continue use of the AnyConnect 4.x client to make use of IP Layer Enforcement functionality through the end-of-life date.
+Existing AnyConnect users must continue use of the AnyConnect 4.x client to make use of IP Layer Enforcement functionality through the IP Layer Enforcement end-of-life date.